vaikas-google/gcs/README.md

    messages, but you can also create a separate service account for receiving messages if you want additional privilege separation.

-   1. Create a new service account named `csr-source` with the following
+   1. Create a new service account named `gcs-source` with the following
       command:
       ```shell
       gcloud iam service-accounts create gcs-source